instructor-ai/instructor/docs/blog/posts/generator.md

 # Generators and LLM Streaming

-Latency is crucial, especially in eCommerce or newer chat applications like ChatGPT.
+Latency is crucial, especially in traditional applicatinos like ecommerce or newer chat applications like ChatGPT.
 Streaming is the solution that enables us to enhance the user experience without the need for faster response times.

-And what makes streaming possible?
-Generators!

 In this post, we're going to dive into the cool world of Python generators — these tools are more than just a coding syntax trick.
-We'll explore Python generators from the ground up and then delve into LLM streaming using the Instructor library.
+We'll explore Python generators from the ground up and then delve into LLM streaming using the Instructor library and showcase an example of how we can use generators to enhance the user experience in an e-commerce application.

 ## Python Generators: An Efficient Approach to Iterables

-Generators in Python are a game-changer for handling large data sets and stream processing.
+Traditionally generators in Python are a game-changer for handling large data sets and stream processing.
 They allow functions to yield values one at a time, pausing and resuming their state, which is a faster and more memory-efficient approach compared to traditional collections that store all elements in memory.

 ### The Basics: Yielding Values